Road trip along the Rhine River

 The 40-mile stretch of the Rhine River between Bingen am Rhein and Koblenz has been called the “Romantic Rhine.”
 For centuries, artists, poets and writers have been drawn to the small villages along the banks of the river as a source of tranquility and inspiration.
 There are dozens of small villages in just that short stretch, and nearly 30 castles and fortresses dot the local hilltops.

 Narrow roads run the length of the journey along both sides of the river.
-They pass through the villages, along the riverfront parks and through tunnels carved into the mountain sides.
+They pass through villages, along riverfront parks and through tunnels carved into the mountainsides.

 The steep slopes of the hills, which are part of the Rhenish Massif, have been terraced for vineyards, almost as if to direct the eyes up to the ruined compounds sitting atop those ancient hills.